robertjnielsen/dotnet-data-structures-and-algorithms/DataStructures/LinkedList/LinkedList.md

 - Define a method called `KthFromEnd` which takes in an integer search parameter `k`, and returns the value of a Node object that is `k` elements from the end of the Linked List.
 - Define a method called `ToString` which takes in no arguments, and returns a string representing all the values in the Linked List, formatted as:
 	- `"valA -> valB -> valC -> NULL"`
+- Define a method called `MergeLists` which takes in two Linked Lists as arguments, and returns one of the Lists merged with the other List in a zipper fashion.

 ## Inputs And Expected Outputs
 Inputs and outputs are method dependant.